hermannhueck/typeclasses-from-the-ground-up/README.md

-# Type Classes from the Ground up
+# Type Classes from the Ground up - a Coding Kata

 Implement csv-parsing examples inspired by Nicolas Rinaudo's talk at Scalar online conference in May 2020 (https://scalar-conf.com/)